-- 1. Before you distribute the lesson paper: Write the letters "MVP" on the board or on newsprint.
-Tell students the letters will stand for "Most Valuable person" today, and ask them to help you make a list of valuable people and some of their gifts.
+- 1. Before you distribute the student lesson papers: Write the letters "MVP" on the board or on newsprint.
+Tell students the letters will stand for "Most Valuable Person" today, and ask them to help you make a list of valuable people and some of their gifts.
 For instance, students might list "mom" because she helps her kids with homework, or friend "Joe" because he's great at math. - 2.
-Read from the Bible: If you like, have copies for each student, but read this passage aloud yourself, with appropriate emphasis and feeling.
+Read from the Bible: If you like, have Bibles for each student, but read 1 Corinthians 12:4-11 aloud yourself, with appropriate emphasis and feeling.
 Ask students if they know anyone who has any of the gifts Paul listed in this passage (wisdom in discourse, power to express knowledge, faith, healing, and prophecy).
 Remark that Paul only wrote a partial list of gifts here. - 3.
-Distribute the lesson paper: Read The Most Valuable Player story aloud. (student lesson page one) Then direct students to read Different Gifts, All Needed (student lesson page one)

-silently and fill in the blanks naming their own and others' gifts.
-(Examples of gifts could include athletic, artistic or academic abilities, etc.) Spend some time discussing this section when all have finished.
+Distribute the student lesson papers: Read The Most Valuable Player story aloud.(student lesson page one).
+Then direct students to read Different Gifts, All Needed (student lesson page one) silently and fill in the blanks naming their own and others' gifts (Examples of gifts could include athletic, artistic or academic abilities, etc.).
+Spend some time discussing this section when all have finished